fleetdm/fleet/docs/Using Fleet/enroll-hosts.md

     orbit -- "Auto Update (TLS)" --> tuf;
 ```

-### Signing fleetd installers
+### Signing fleetd

-  >**Note:** Currently, the `fleetctl package` command does not support signing Windows fleetd installers.
-Windows installers can be signed after building.
+  >**Note:** Currently, the `fleetctl package` command does not support signing Windows fleetd.
+Windows fleetd can be signed after building.

-The `fleetctl package` command supports signing and notarizing macOS osquery installers via the
+The `fleetctl package` command supports signing and notarizing macOS fleetd via the
 `--sign-identity` and `--notarize` flags.

 Check out the example below: